 Research interests: Modern Latin America, the Southern Cone, monuments, public history, memory and the built environment, cultural and urban history, identity, spatial history, and visual culture.

 My dissertation examines the history, iconography, and controversies behind monuments in Buenos Aires’s commemorative core, to demonstrate their role in embedding and contesting collective memory and national identity in the urban landscape.
-Public engagement with these sites over time, in the forms of performance and protest, is also central to this examination.
 My analysis centers on examples of traditional monuments (sometimes referred to as ‘hero monuments’) typical of the late nineteenth century, though I also discuss the shift in monumental language after the fall of the 1976-1983 dictatorship, with monuments intended to address trauma rather than celebrate national heroes.
 In addition, I analyze the public spaces around these monuments, examining the creation of public parks, plazas, and main thoroughfares to reveal how the overall built environment was shaped to convey authority and define identity.
 This study illuminates how representation, or absence—particularly of indigenous histories—in the capital city’s commemorative landscape continues to influence historical consciousness and understandings of national identity.

 Dissertation Title:“Shaping and Contesting the Past: Monuments, Memory, and Identity in Buenos Aires, 1811- present”